DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 >
 > Urwin pleads with the players to share the gem’s location—and thief, if they know its identity.
 He is shocked to learn that the gem was hidden at the peak of Mt.
 Ghakis—but begins laughing with a deep, disbelieving chuckle upon learning that it was taken by the roc of Mt.
 Ghakis.
 “Madness," he croaks in bewildered delight, wiping a tear from his eye.
 “Everything else in the world has gone insane.
 Why not this?"
 ### Vallakovich Manor
-If the players visit <span class="citation">N3.
-Burgomaster’s Mansion (p.
-103)</span>, Victor Vallakovich greets them at the door and ushers them to <span class="citation">N3t.
-Victor’s Workroom (p.
+If the players visit <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3BurgomastersMansion">N3.
+Burgomaster’s Mansion</a> (p.
+103)</span>, Victor Vallakovich greets them at the door and ushers them to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3tVictorsWorkroom">N3t.
+Victor’s Workroom</a> (p.
 109)</span> to “talk in private," hissing that “*her* spies could be listening" (referring to Lady Wachter).
-(If Vargas Vallakovich died in [[Arc R - Trials of the Mountain]], Victor leads the players to <span class="citation">N3l.
-Library (p.
+(If Vargas Vallakovich died in [[Arc R - Trials of the Mountain]], Victor leads the players to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3lLibrary">N3l.
+Library</a> (p.
 107)</span>, which he has adopted as his own study since his father’s death.)

 > [!abstract]+ **Vargas’s Death**
 > If Vargas Vallakovich died in [[Arc R - Trials of the Mountain]], both Victor and Vargas’s wife, Lydia Petrovna, have struggled to adapt to his death.
 Although Victor stands to inherit Vargas’s lands and titles when he comes of age—thereby preserving the family’s wealth and status—both Victor and his mother have found it difficult to accustom themselves to a world without Vargas in it.
 >
 > Though Victor bore no great love for his father, and despised him in many respects, Vargas was a constant in his life; “without Father," he can share quietly, “this place feels . . . empty."
-Meanwhile, Lydia—who once loved Vargas, and did her best to love him as he grew ever-more despotic and permissive of Izek’s cruelty—has largely withdrawn to <span class="citation">N3p.
-Bridal Gown (p.
+Meanwhile, Lydia—who once loved Vargas, and did her best to love him as he grew ever-more despotic and permissive of Izek’s cruelty—has largely withdrawn to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3pBridalGownandSpiritMirror">N3p.
+Bridal Gown</a> (p.
 108)</span>, reflecting upon the man she married and the monster he became.

 Victor can share the following information with the players: